 Use this setting to close sessions to servers that have become unresponsive.
 It is relevant only when ServerAliveInterval is set to a non-zero value.
 ServerAliveCountMax sets the maximum number of server alive messages the client will send without receiving a return message from the server.
 When this threshold is reached, the client terminates the session.
 The default is 3.
 For example, if ServerAliveInterval is set to 600, and ServerAliveCountMax is 3, the client sends a message to the server every 10 minutes until it has sent 3 messages to the server without response.
 This means that the client will close an unresponsive connection after about 30 minutes.

 Sets a time interval, in seconds, for sending NOOP messages to the server through the Secure Shell channel.
 The client sends a message to the server when no data has been received from the server during the specified interval.
 Setting this to a non-zero value can be used to inform the Secure Shell server and the TCP stack that the client is still alive, inform all networking hardware (such as routers and NATs) that the Secure Shell connection is still active, and detect network problems and application problems.
 Use this setting in conjunction with ServerAliveCountMax to terminate a connection to a server that has become unresponsive.
 The default is 0; which configures the client to send no messages.

 Specifies an environment variable to set on the server before executing a shell or a command.
-The value should be in the form: VAR=val, where val can be empty.
-The argument must be uppercase.
+The value should be of form: VAR=val, where val can be empty.
+The argument is case-sensitive.

-Note: Values set with this keyword are cumulative; you can set multiple values by configuring this keyword multiple times in one or more configuration files.
+Note: Values set with this keyword are cumulative; you can set multiple variables by configuring this keyword multiple times in one or more configuration files.

 This keyword determines how the client behaves when a host presents an unknown key for authentication.
 The possible values are: